-- Upon a determination that a student or organization has violated any of the policies, regulations, or disciplinary offenses set forth in these regulations, the following disciplinary sanctions may be imposed, either singly or in combination, by the appropriate University officials.
+- Austin Peay State University (APSU) shall adopt and publish a policy, providing notice of potential disciplinary sanctions applicable to both individuals and organizations.
+The policy may include any appropriate sanction subject to prior review by the APSU Office of Legal Affairs and approval by the Board of Trustees.
+Upon a determination that a student or student organization has violated any of the disciplinary offenses set forth in these rules, disciplinary policies, or the general policies, disciplinary sanctions may be imposed, either singly or in combination, by the appropriate school officials.
 (Note: Final results of disciplinary proceedings for violations that include violent acts or non-forcible sex offenses, as defined by Tennessee law, may be released without permission of the student perpetrator.)

 - Warning.
-The appropriate institutional official may notify the student or student organization that continuation or repetition of specified conduct may be cause for other disciplinary action.
+The appropriate APSU official may notify the student or student organization that continuation or repetition of specified conduct may be cause for other disciplinary action;

 - Restriction.
 A restriction upon a student’s or organization’s privileges for a period of time may be imposed.
-This restriction may include, but is not limited to, the following: denial of the right to represent the institution in any way, denial of the use of University facilities and/or parking privileges, restriction of participation in extracurricular activities, restriction of organizational privileges including registration, and restriction of the transfer of academic credit from another institution.
+This restriction may include, but is not limited to, the following: denial of the right to represent APSU in any way, denial of the use of APSU facilities and/or parking privileges, restriction of participation in extracurricular activities, restriction of organizational privileges including registration, and restriction of the transfer of academic credit from another institution;

 - University Probation.
-Continued enrollment of a student or student organization on probation may be conditioned upon adherence to these regulations.
-Any student or organization placed on probation will be notified of such in writing and will also be notified of the terms and length of probation.
+Continued enrollment of a student or student organization on probation may be conditioned upon adherence to these rules.
+Any student or organization placed on probation will be notified of such in writing, either in hard copy or electronic, and will also be notified of the terms and length of probation.
 Probation may include restrictions upon the extracurricular activities of a student or organization.
-Any conduct in violation of these regulations while on probationary status or the failure to comply with the terms of the probationary period may result in the imposition of a more serious disciplinary sanction.
+Any conduct in violation of these rules while on probationary status or the failure to comply with the terms of the probationary period may result in the imposition of a more serious disciplinary sanction;

 - Suspension.
-If a student or student organization is suspended, he/she or the organization is separated from the University for a stated period of time with conditions for readmission stated in the notice of suspension.
+If a student or student organization is suspended, he/she or the organization is separated from APSU for a stated period of time with conditions for readmission stated in the notice of suspension;

 - Expulsion.
-Expulsion entails a permanent separation from the University.
-The imposition of this sanction is a permanent bar to the student’s readmission, or a student organization’s recognition to the University.
-A student or organization that has been expelled may not enter institution property or facilities without obtaining prior approval from an appropriate campus official with knowledge of the expulsion directive.
+Expulsion entails a permanent separation from APSU.
+The imposition of this sanction is a permanent bar to the student’s readmission, or a student organization’s recognition to APSU.
+A student or organization that has been expelled may not enter APSU property or facilities without obtaining prior approval from an appropriate campus official with knowledge of the expulsion directive;

 - Interim or Summary Suspension.
-Though as a general rule, the status of a student or student organization accused of violations of these regulations should not be altered until a final determination has been made in regard to the charges.
-Interim or Summary suspension may be imposed upon a finding by the appropriate institutional official that the continued presence of the accused on campus constitutes an immediate threat to the physical safety and well-being of the accused or of any other member of the University community or its guests, destruction of property, or substantial disruption of classroom or other campus activities.
-In any case of interim suspension, the student, or student organization, shall be given an opportunity at the time of the decision, or as soon thereafter as reasonably possible, to contest the suspension.
+As a general rule, the status of a student or student organization accused of violations of these rules should not be altered until a final determination has been made in regard to the charges.
+Interim or Summary suspension may be imposed upon a finding by the appropriate APSU official that the continued presence of the accused on campus constitutes an immediate threat to the physical safety and well-being of the accused or of any other member of the APSU community or its guests, destruction of property, or substantial disruption of classroom or other campus activities.
+In any case of interim suspension, the student, or student organization, shall be given an opportunity at the time of the decision, or as soon thereafter as reasonably possible, to contest the suspension;

 - Service to the University.
-A student or student organization may be required to donate a specified number of service hours to the University, by way of performing reasonable tasks for the appropriate University office or official.
-This service shall be commensurate to the offense the student is guilty of violating (i.e., service to maintenance staff for defacing University property).
+A student or student organization may be required to donate a specified number of service hours to APSU, by way of performing reasonable tasks for the appropriate APSU office or official.
+This service shall be commensurate to the offense the student is guilty of violating (i.e., service to maintenance staff for defacing APSU property);

 - Smoking and Clean Air Policy Violation.
 There will be graduated fines imposed for violation of the Smoking and Clean Air